 The air that has been drawn into the system, turns the refrigerant from a liquid into a gas inside the heat pump's piping.
 The gaseous refrigerant is then compressed through a series of tubes within the heat pump; a process which generates a great deal of heat.
 A heat exchanger then transfers the heat from the heated refrigerant gas pipes to a tank where water is stored.

-One of their key advantages over solar systems, is that they still work in cold or overcast conditions with some models available to cater for sub zero temperatures, as well as indoor installations.
+One of the key advantages of pool key pumps over solar systems is that they still work in cold or overcast conditions with some models available to cater even for sub zero temperatures, as well as indoor installations.
 The other great benefit of this technology is the relatively low running cost.
 When used in conjunction with a solar blanket a small heat pump can cost as little as a few dollars per day to run.
 They are considerable cheaper to run than gas heaters and don't require the sun to be shining to generate heat, making them the perfect solution for anyone that wants to use their pool for more than a few months of the year.

-Understand the technical jargon to make better product comparisons
+Understanding the technical jargon to make better comparisons

-The key performance measure used to compare heat pumps is something called COP (co-efficient of performance).
-This is basically a heating efficiency measure.
-In simple terms, how much energy does it to take to produce a certain amount of heat.
+The key performance measure used to compare heat pumps is something called COP (coefficient of performance), a heating efficiency measure.
+In simple terms, the COP describes how much energy it takes to produce a certain amount of heat.
 The higher the COP, the more efficient the heater is at generating heat.

-For example, say a heat product uses 2kW of electricity to deliver 10kW of heat into the pool, the COP is 5.0 (2kW used ÷ 10kW delivered = COP 5).
+For example, say a heater uses 2kW of electricity to deliver 10kW of heat into the pool, the COP is 5.0 (2kW used ÷ 10kW delivered = COP 5).
 Any COP around 5 in real world conditions is considered the benchmark.

 When making brand comparisons it is important to ensure that you are comparing apples with apples.
 Some companies overinflate their performance by measuring the COP under favourable conditions (ie. higher air temperatures).
 COP should be measured when the outside temperature is low, which is exactly when you need the best from your heat pump.
 COP reported for all Zodiac heat pumps and most of the other leading manufacturers is determined when the temperature is around 15°C.

-The easiest way to find out the best heating solution for your pool is to use our easy calculation system.
-With just a few details about your pool and the way you would like to enjoy it, our Customer Service team can provide a list of the most suitable systems, and their approximate associated running costs.
-Email us at email@example.com if you would like a sizing recommendation.
+The easiest way to find out the best heating solution for your pool is to use our easy pool heat pump calculation system.
+With some fundamental details about your pool and the way you would like to enjoy it, our Heating Specialist Team can provide a list of the most suitable systems and their approximate associated running costs.
+Alternatively, you can contact us for a sizing recommendation.
 You can then compare and make an informed decision about what is right for you.
-Key factors to consider are: What temperature is best for my pool?

 How long do you want to be able to swim?